 Our Services

-We offer evidence-based treatments via telehealth to adolescents, young adults, and their families across South Carolina.
+We offer Dialectical Behavior Therapy and supporting evidence-based treatments via telehealth to adolescents, young adults, and their families across South Carolina.

 Evil Plan Productions, LLC is a direct pay private practice.
 We are happy to provide clients with the appropriate documentation to file for out-of-network insurance benefits.